conan-io/docs/examples/tools/cmake/cmake_toolchain/inject_cmake_variables.rst

 inject arbitrary C++ compile flags.

 In some exceptional cases, it might be desired to inject CMake variables directly into dependencies doing CMake builds.
-This is possible when these dependencies use the ``CMakeToolchan`` integration.
+This is possible when these dependencies use the ``CMakeToolchain`` integration.
 Let's check it in this simple example.

 If we have the following package recipe, with a simple ``conanfile.py`` and a ``CMakeLists.txt`` printing a variable: